Australian watchdog sues Woolworths over staff underpayments

-SYDNEY, June 18 (Reuters) - Australia's largest supermarket chain Woolworths Group (WOW.AX) is being sued by the country's industrial relations watchdog for underpaying staff, more than a year after the retailer admitted not paying thousands of workers in full.
+SYDNEY (Reuters) - Australia’s largest supermarket chain Woolworths Group is being sued by the country’s industrial relations watchdog for underpaying staff, more than a year after the retailer admitted not paying thousands of workers in full.

 The Fair Work Ombudsman (FWO) On Thursday filed civil proceedings at the Federal Court seeking the repayment of outstanding amounts it alleges Woolworths still owes its workers, as well as penalties against the supermarket giant.